 |Width: 6’3″||View Full Specs: Sylvan GO|

-They offer the MAC and the High Wall hard-sided pop-ups.
-The MAC series is more of your typical folding camper whereas the High Wall series has the amenities you find in a typical camper, including a shower and toilet, a very well done interior decor all wrapped up in a lightweight camper.
+They offer the MAC and the High Wall hard-sided campers.
+The MAC series is more of your typical folding camper whereas the High Wall series has the amenities you find in a typical camper, including a shower and cassette toilet, and a very well-done interior decor all wrapped up in a lightweight camper.
 Also includes a sink and dinette.

 |Dry Weight (lbs): 1,465 – 3,721||Sleeping Capacity: 4|

 |Length: 17’2″ – 27’9″||Average Price (New): $9,900 – $25,500|

 3. Forest River RV Flagstaff Hard sides